nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 #### Integration and user acceptance testing
 * Integration testing is required.
 The main script must run from start to finish without an error.
 * Someone who has not worked on developing the code must be able to figure out how to run the tool/analysis solely using the provided documentation.
-* Testing needs to be done on at least two different environments to ensure that the code is robust.
+* Testing needs to be done in at least two different environments (i.e. find a user outside the SIU) to ensure that the code is robust.

 ### Temporary files
 All temporary files in SAS should be deleted at the end of a script temporary files can be identified by the `_temp_` notation.
 It is recommended to wrap these statements around with a conditional execution based on a debug flag.